Ahh, the allotment…

 This mixed with small amounts of manure is the mix I love the most.
 I will explain more below about compost, but this truly is the allotmenteers black-gold!

 Making compost is not for the faint-hearted, especially if you make as much as I do in a season for my allotment.
 It is perfect though and of course free!

 I usually lay this mulch with cardboard underneath 4-6 inches deep.

 How do I plant in a no-dig bed?

-If you are using a course mulch such as woodchip then I would pull the mulch and cardboard back a little and plant directly into the soil beneath with a bit of compost.
+If you are using a coarse mulch such as woodchip then I would pull the mulch and cardboard back a little and plant directly into the soil beneath with a bit of compost.
 When you are direct sowing seeds then simply make a grove in the woodchip with the edge of a rake and fill with compost and sow directly into this.

-If you are using well rotted manure then you can plant into it directly, but I would use the method with a compost grove with sowing seeds as above.
+If you are using well-rotted manure then you can plant into it directly, but I would use the method with a compost grove with sowing seeds as above.

 Like me, if you are using compost, just crack on and plant and sow into it as you would into a freshly prepared bed without mulch.